-- Download the Pike Application and Guide on the right of this page.
+- Download the Pike Application and Pike Honors Application Guide.

-- The Guide walks you through the application process, and use the fillable Word form to organize your proposal for clear consideration.
+- The Guide walks you through the application process, and use this fillable Word form to organize your proposal for clear consideration.

 - Print only the Cover Page (for original advisor signatures) and deliver your completed proposal digitally to your academic advisor, and then to the Pike Divisional Faculty Representative and to the Pike Committee Chair.